-MARCHIONES MANSON (CONT'D)

-Art and beauty she does care for; she lives for, as I always have music, brilliant conversation.
-That my dear young man, se had it all.
+MARCHIONES MANSON (CONT'D) she lives for, as I always have music, furniture, brilliant conversation.
+That my dear young man, is what you've no conception of here.
+She had it all.
 She even tells me she is not thought handsome in New York -good heavens!
 Her portrait has been painted nine times!
 The greatest artists in Europe have begged for the privilege.
 Are these things nothing?
 And the remorse of an adoring husband?

-He lets that sink in.
+He lets it sink in.

-NEWLAND She knows nothing yet --- of the letter?
+NEWLAND She knows nothing yet --- of this?